 Karashi mentaiko and baby spinach spaghetti is a very simple recipe that can be whipped up in less than 20 minutes for a quick meal.
 It combines sautéed onions, spinach, and Japanese spicy cod roe, or karashi mentaiko, with spaghetti noodles.

-- 1 to 2 cups of cooked spaghetti noodles (regular or whole wheat)
+1 to 2 cups cooked spaghetti, regular or or whole wheat

-- Remove pan from heat.
+Remove pan from heat.
 Mix in raw mentaiko until the spaghetti noodles are evenly coated with cod roe.
-If you prefer the cod roe well done, simply mix it in with the pasta over a medium heat and cook it until the roe turns a pale pink, indicating that it is cooked through.
+If you prefer the cod roe well done, simply mix it in with the pasta over medium-heat and cook it until the roe turns a pale pink, indicating that it is cooked through.